The Ultimate Tai Chi Guide for Beginners

 Tai chi offers a wealth of benefits for physical wellness.
 Tai chi practices can strengthen muscles, reinforce bone strength and joint stability, and enhance flexibility for better overall health.
 Tai chi also offers great advantages for seniors or those with limited mobility.
 If you struggle with balance, research shows that tai chi can improve balance and reduce falls.
 Aside from reinforcing the muscles and mental awareness that help prevent falls, tai chi also helps reinforce proprioception, the awareness of where one’s body is in space.
 Tai chi may also enhance immune function, help with insomnia, deepen sleep, and relax muscles to reduce pain or inflammation.

 Tai chi brings much more to the table than just physical benefits.
 Research suggests that tai chi enhances mental clarity, calms nerves, and can even affect the plasticity of the brain, enhancing our ability to adapt.
-Tai chi can also positively impact our ability to problem solve and use reasoning and has been shown to improve the overall quality of life when practiced regularly.
-Even benefits like weight loss, which may be commonly attributed to the physical body’s response, are linked to mental wellness.
+Tai chi can also positively impact our ability to problem solve and use reasoning and has been shown to improve overall quality of life when practiced regularly.
+Even benefits like weight loss which may be commonly attributed to the physical body’s response, are linked to mental wellness.
 When we are more aware of our bodies, we may also be more likely to notice cues like hunger or notice when we are eating out of boredom rather than actual hunger.
 This is a great example of how the physical benefits of tai chi are intricately tied to the mental and emotional benefits that a regular practice can offer.

-Explore wellness and health with Boomerang’s online classes
+Improve your wellness and health with Boomerang’s online classes

 Our online community at Boomerang is a great place to source inspiration for your next great adventure from the comfort of your home.
 Our community members love to share wellness tips, information, insights, and ideas.
 Whether you’re looking to try something new or develop skills you already have, our community learns by doing.